Many-body correlations in Floquet steady-states: Frequency-resolved renormalization group of the driven Anderson impurity: Method

 Following Ref.~\cite{Jakobs_2010b}, we approximate the two-particle vertex as a frequency decomposition into the three ``channel-native'' components and only keep the dependency on the respective bosonic frequencies

 where $\Gamma_{0}=\Gamma_{\Lambda \to \infty}$ is the initial value of the vertex (usually the bare interaction or an easily obtainable approximation).
+The vertex flow equations still mix the different channels according to the heuristic approach introduced in Ref.~\cite{Jakobs_2010a}, where static interaction vertices $\Phi$ are attributed to the contributions of the other channels.

-This decouples the channels and leads to an RPA-like resummation.
-Keeping the self-energy feedback, it can be considered an RG enhancement of the self-consistent fluctuation-exchange (FLEX) approximation \cite{White_1992, Schl_nzen_2019, Honeychurch_2024} (note that the FRG is only conserving up to $\mathcal{O}(U^2)$, in contrast to FLEX, which is $\phi$-derivable~\cite{Baym_1961,Bickers_1989, Bickers_1991}).
-The flow equations for the channels then simplify significantly as each vertex is a single frequency object like the Green's function, so we can write them as a Floquet matrix (now the hat indicates only the Floquet indices and we dropped the orbital indices for readability).
+We found that this approach does not work well for the driven systems as it does not consistently treat the mixing of the Floquet components and therefore set the static mixing terms to zero, which decouples the channels and leads to an RPA-like resummation.
+In the equilibrium SIAM this would lead to a divergence in the channels which is circumvented by keeping the bath temperature finite and employing the Katanin substitution that partially includes multiloop diagrams (see the discussion in Appendix~\ref{app: equilibrium benchmark}).
+Keeping the self-energy feedback, it can be considered an RG analogue of the self-consistent fluctuation-exchange (FLEX) approximation \cite{White_1992, Schl_nzen_2019, Honeychurch_2024}.
+Note, however, that the FRG is only conserving up to $\mathcal{O}(U^2)$ [$\mathcal{O}(U^4)$ with Katanin substitution], in contrast to FLEX, which is $\phi$-derivable~\cite{Baym_1961,Bickers_1989, Bickers_1991}.
+Overall, the approximations restrict the calculations to an accuracy of $\mathcal{O}(U^2)$ instead of $\mathcal{O}(U^3)$ that one can achieve with the full frequency parametrization.
+Therefore, quantitatively accurate results can only be expected for small to intermediate interactions.\\ The flow equations for the channels now simplify significantly as each vertex is a single frequency object like the Green's function, so we can write them as a Floquet matrix (now the hat indicates only the Floquet indices and we dropped the orbital indices for readability).
 We can also attribute retarded, advanced, and Keldysh components in the vertex Keldysh structure \cite{Jakobs_2010} as

-In the equilibrium SIAM at zero temperature, one finds divergences in the ladder-diagrams.
-Those can be overcome by either including the full frequency parametrization of the vertex \cite{Ge2024} or employing the heuristic approach introduced in Ref.~\cite{Jakobs_2010a}, where static interaction vertices $\Phi$ are attributed to the contributions of the other channels.